0xAJ2K/0xAJ2K.github.io/_posts/2021-03-22-Stack-Based-Buffer-Overflow-on-Brainpan.md

 ![mona command](/assets/images/BOF/mona-command.PNG)

-Once executed, go to the "Window" and choose "2 Log Data"
+Once executed, go to the "Window" and choose "2 Log Data".

 ![log data](/assets/images/BOF/window-log-data.PNG)

-See that mona has found us a JMP that's not using DEP or ASLR
+See that mona has found us a JMP that's not using DEP or ASLR.

 ![JMP ESP](/assets/images/BOF/JMP.PNG)